Do you want to add animated GIFs to your WordPress blog posts?

-GIFs can help capture your visitor’s attention and increase engagement with your blog posts.
+GIFs (graphics interchange format) can help capture your visitor’s attention and increase engagement with your blog posts.
 However, when you add an animated GIF in WordPress, it could lose the animation and appear as a plain static image.

-In this article, we will show you how to properly add animated GIFs in WordPress.
+And in this article, we will show you how to properly add animated GIFs in WordPress, step by step.

-Sometimes, animated GIFs become static images in WordPress because it automatically generates multiple sizes of the image, but only from the first frame of the animation.
+Sometimes, GIF animations become static images in WordPress because it automatically generates multiple sizes of the image, but only from the first frame of the animation.

 Why does that happen?